PriSchool/elegant-solutions/README.md

-# interesting-solutions
+# elegant-solutions
-algo problems I found to be interesting, with deconstructed steps explanation
+algo problems and their elegant solutions, along with deconstructed steps explanation